 • Improve contours of the torso

-• Reduce irritation, chafing and infections in lower abdominal fold
+• Reduce irritation, chafing and infections in the lower abdominal fold

 Am I Suitable For An Abdominoplasty?